-- b.
-Since a successful wind mitigation strategy responds to the programming of the terrace, an appropriate mitigation strategy will be developed in collaboration with the building and landscape architects. - 3) The foregoing statements and conclusions apply to common weather systems, during which no dangerous wind conditions, as defined in Section 4.4, are expected anywhere over the subject site.
+- d.
+The extent of the mitigation measures is dependent on the programming of the area.
+An appropriate mitigation strategy will be developed in collaboration with the building and landscape architects as the design of the proposed development progresses. - 3) The foregoing statements and conclusions apply to common weather systems, during which no dangerous wind conditions, as defined in Section 4.4, are expected anywhere over the subject site.
 During extreme weather events, (for example, thunderstorms, tornadoes, and downbursts), pedestrian safety is the main concern.
 However, these events are generally short-lived and infrequent and there is often sufficient warning for pedestrians to take appropriate cover.